FelixWu6/SSMF/README.md

 Our findings were published at the 2025 International Conference on Intelligent Computing in an article titled "FreqTime-HAR: Self-Supervised Multimodal Fusion via Transformer for Robust Human Activity Recognition".

+I am the first author of this article.

 Paper link: https://link.springer.com/chapter/10.1007/978-981-96-9891-2_38

 The SSMF-main folder contains detailed project descriptions and more model information.